joneshf/joneshf.github.io/_posts/2015-12-31-Comonads-Monoids-and-Trees.md

 ## Conclusion

-Was it worth it implement the `Any` data type?
+Was it worth it to implement the `Any` data type?
 From the perspective of having to pass around what should be implicit arguments, I would say no.
 However, I can give a very real example of when this comes in handy.